Tutorial: Optimize centrally managed Azure Hybrid Benefit for SQL Server

 Buy more licenses if needed

-After reviewing the information gathered, if you determine that the number of SQL Server licenses available is insufficient to cover planned Azure SQL usage, then talk to your procurement department to buy more SQL Server core licenses with Software Assurance (or subscription licenses).
+After reviewing the information gathered, you might determine that the number of SQL Server licenses available is insufficient to cover planned Azure SQL usage.
+If so, talk to your procurement department to buy more SQL Server core licenses with Software Assurance (or subscription licenses).

 Buying SQL Server licenses and applying Azure Hybrid Benefit is less expensive than paying for SQL Server by the hour in Azure.
 By purchasing enough licenses to cover all planned Azure SQL usage, your organization maximizes cost savings from the benefit.